chrislzm/BackInStock/NotificationService/README.md

 # Back In Stock - Notification Service

-This Java application implements an automated notification service that emails customers when product variants they have requested notifications for are back in stock.
+This Java application implements an automated notification service that monitors inventory levels and emails customers when product variants they have requested notifications for are back in stock.
 It does this in a loop that:
-1. Checks inventory levels for product variants
+1. Retrieves inventory levels of product variants
-2. Emails notifications to customers for product variants that are back in stock
+2. Emails notifications to customers for product variants that are back in stock (inventory level is > 0)
 3. Updates notifications in the database to "sent=true" along with the date+time they were sent
 4. Sleeps for a designated amount of time
 5. Retrieves new notifications from the database